fstar-dev92/video-quality-analysis/README.md

-## How Bageera works
+## How to works

-Bageera is a project which provides following functionalities :
+This is a project which provides following functionalities :
 * Freeze detection in a video
     * Current frame is compared with the previous frame to check whether they are similar.
     * If similarity persists for a certain period of time (freeze_threshold) then the video clip is considered as freeze.